nodeshift/nodejs-reference-architecture/docs/development/code-consistency.md

 which is well integrated into the process of landing Pull Requests (or equivalent).

-There are benefits to consistency across an organiziation but it is also imporant that teams are empowered to do what is right for their projects.
+There are benefits to consistency across an organization but it is also imporant that teams are empowered to do what is right for their projects.
 We recommend starting with an organizational standard and then adjusting based on the